 In interviews in your introduction, you must tell how you do to keep yourself self up to mark with current tech trends and learn things.

-In every round(by most of the interviewers) you are asked to give your brief introduction and might he will tell you about his also.
-I will suggest phrase out a good introduction aligned with a current role with impact statements.
-Try to add like you keep learning new things to keep yourself updated …
+In every round(by most of the interviewers) you are asked to give your brief introduction and he will tell you about his also.
+I will suggest phrasing out a good introduction aligned with a current role with impact statements.
+Try to add that you keep learning new things to keep yourself updated …

 You will be also given an opportunity to ask questions to the interviewer and you must ask questions in your mind like tell me about this role, project or can you tell me about a typical day of this role in this company, etc.